 Read more »

-Thursday – 1st Week of Advent A – Saint John of Damascus, Priest and Doctor of the Church
+Friday – 2nd Week of Advent A – Feast of Our Lady of Guadalupe

 Read more »